Johan Adolf Pengel International Airport: Highlights in the years after the second World War

-In March 1947, Alfredo de Los Rios landed with a 8-F Luscombe plane at Zanderij.
+In March 1947, Alfredo de Los Rios landed with an 8-F Luscombe plane at Zanderij.
 He had traveled from the aircraft factory in Dallas, Texas, in the United States.

 In June 1959, pilots and missionaries Robert Price and Eugene Friesen arrived at Zandery with a single engine plane during Operation Grasshopper.
 They performed much medical treatment work in the interior and the Sipaliwini Savanna.

 On 3 March 1960, American president Dwight D. Eisenhower landed at Zanderij on board Air Force One operated by the U.S. Air Force with a Boeing 707 jetliner.
 He was accompanied by Secretary of State Christian Herter.
 They left Suriname the same day.

 On 14 April 1967, American president Lyndon B. Johnson arrived during a rainstorm at Zanderij on board Air Force One, a Boeing 707 jet.
 Security was tight around Zanderij Airport.

-An agreement was signed by the Dutch government and the US to use Zanderij Airport for Military Airlift Command (MAC) usage.
+An agreement was signed by the Dutch government and the US to use Zanderij Airport for Military Airlift Command (MAC) purposes.
 The USA paid US$22,000 for 400 landings per year.
 The crews stayed overnight at the Torarica Hotel.

-The North American X-15 NASA rocket-powered aircraft was on exhibition at Zanderij Airport for an Airshow held from 8 to 13 November 1963.
+The North American X-15 NASA rocket-powered aircraft was on exhibition at Zanderij Airport for an airshow held from 8 to 13 November 1963.

 On 7 April 1972, the first-ever Boeing 747 wide-body jetliner to land in South America, operated by KLM Royal Dutch Airlines, landed at Zanderij Airport, Suriname.

-With one of the longest runways in the Caribbean region, it served the Antonov An-225 Mriya – the world’s largest cargo plane in 2010.
+With one of the longest runways in the Caribbean region, it served the Antonov An-225 Mriya – the world's largest cargo plane in 2010.